 Since maximizing pigment concentration was a priority with these, it is no surprise that the SoHo Colored Pencils are quite bright.
-In particular, we really liked the intensity of colors in the yellows, oranges, and reds.
-In the larger sets, definitely try out the Cadmium Red Medium, Vermillion, and Carmine as they were a blast to work with!
+In particular, we liked the intensity of colors in the yellows, oranges, and reds.
+In the larger sets, try out the Cadmium Red Medium, Vermillion, and Carmine as they were a blast to work with!

 However, speaking of color choices, the smaller sets will have noticeable color gaps.
 This is a common issue in any smaller set but is particularly prevalent here.
-If your budget allows, we definitely recommend trying to go with the 36 or 72 pack sets as they do a good job of filling in these voids.
+If your budget allows, we recommend trying to go with the 36 or 72 pack sets as they do a good job of filling in these voids.
 In particular, the larger sets have a nice selection of greens and blues which will come in handy for your typical landscape drawing.

 Color production will be highly dictated on your application pressure and what type of paper you use.
 We found that using a rougher paper does a much better job of extracting color than a smooth paper.
 With a thicker paper, you will be able to produce a very impressive color with minimal effort.